hashicorp/learn-terraform-deploy-nginx-kubernetes-provider/README.md

-# learn-terraform-deploy-nginx-kubernetes-provider
+# Learn Terraform - Deploy NGINX on Kubernetes

-Deploy and expose a NGINX service using the Terraform Kubernetes Provider
+This repo contains Terraform configuration files to deploy and expose a NGINX service using the Terraform Kubernetes Provider.